jlyonsmith/mongo-bongo/README.md

 ## Credentials File

-After running `bongo users ...` you will have a `~/.bongo/credentials.json5` file that contains the users passwords.
-Having this file on makes it easy to find the appropriate passwords to your MongoDB URI's when configuring your API services.
+After running `bongo users admin` you will have a `~/.bongo/credentials.json5` file that contains the users passwords.
+Having this file makes it easy to find the appropriate passwords to add to your MongoDB URI's when configuring your API services.

-_NOTE: If this is alarming to you, realize that it is no different from that way the systems like, for example, AWS work when they store login credentials in `~/.aws/credentials` files.
-The file has the mode set to only allow the user that creates it to read and modify it.
+_NOTE: If this is alarming to you, realize that it is no different from that way the systems like AWS work when they store login credentials in `~/.aws/credentials` files.
+The file has the mode set to allow only the user that creates it to read and modify it.
 Just make sure that the security for account is good, by using only SSH authentication for example._

 ## Other Databeses